sofia-viazovska/JudgeService/README.md

 ### Environment Variables

-For production deployment, consider setting these environment variables in the Vercel dashboard:
+For production deployment, set these environment variables in the Vercel dashboard:

 - `SECRET_KEY`: A secure Django secret key
 - `DEBUG`: Set to 'False' for production
+- `DATABASE_URL`: Connection string for your database (see below)

 ### Database Configuration

-This project uses SQLite by default, which is not suitable for production on Vercel due to its serverless nature.
-For production, consider using:
+This project is now configured to use a PostgreSQL database in production via the DATABASE_URL environment variable, with a fallback to SQLite for local development.

+For production on Vercel, you should use:

+- Vercel Postgres: Set `DATABASE_URL` to the connection string provided by Vercel
+- Other database services: Set `DATABASE_URL` to the appropriate connection string format:
+  - PostgreSQL: `postgres://user:password@host:port/database`
-- Vercel Postgres
+  - MySQL: `mysql://user:password@host:port/database`
-- Other database services like Supabase, Neon, or Railway

-Update the `DATABASES` configuration in `settings.py` accordingly.
+  - SQLite: `sqlite:///path/to/db.sqlite3` (not recommended for production)

+The application will automatically use the database specified in the DATABASE_URL environment variable.

 ### Static Files